sosuisen/git-documentdb/README.md

 ```
 **NOTE:**<br>
 GitDocumentDB uses native addon (libgit2).<br>
-If you receive errors about install you probably miss build tools and libraries.<br>
+If you receive errors about installation, you probably miss building tools and libraries.<br>
 **In Ubuntu 18:**<br>
 ```
 sudo apt update
 sudo apt install build-essential libssl-dev libkrb5-dev libc++-dev
 ```
 **In Windows 10:**<br>
-Typical environment is shown below.
+The list below shows typical environments.
-- Node.js 12, Python 2.7.x and Visual Studio 2017 Community (with Desktop development with C++).
+- Node.js 12, Python 2.7.x, and Visual Studio 2017 Community (with Desktop development with C++).
 - npm config set msvs_version 2017

 If you are still encountering install problems, documents about [NodeGit](https://github.com/nodegit/nodegit#getting-started) and [Building NodeGit from source](https://www.nodegit.org/guides/install/from-source/) may also help you.